code16/sharp/docs/guide/filters.md

 ## Date range filter

-You might find usefull to filter list elements on a specific date range.
+You might find useful to filter list elements on a specific date range.
 Date range filters enable you to show only data that meets a given time period.
-To implement such a filter, all you need to do is replace the interface implemented with `Code16\Sharp\EntityList\EntityListDateRangeFilter`.
+To implement such a filter, you'll need to implement the interface `Code16\Sharp\EntityList\EntityListDateRangeFilter`.

 Then you need to adjust the query with selected range (Sharp will return an associative array of two Carbon date objects).
 In this case, with Eloquent for instance, you might add a condition like: